freeCodeCamp/guide/src/pages/software-engineering/quality-assurance/index.md

 ### Terminology

+#### Automation Testing

+Testing done with pre-written scripts designed to control the execution of tests.

 #### Black Box

 These test do not look inside the system under test, but treat it as 'closed' in the same way that the end user will experience it.